On the study of cellular automata on modulo-recurrent words: Preliminaries

-\begin{definition} A word $\textbf{u}=u_0u_1u_2 \dotsb$ is said to be modulo-recurrent if any factor of $\textbf{u}$ appears in all positions modulo $i,\ i\geq 1$. \end{definition} \begin{definition} Let $w$ be a factor of some infinite word $\textbf{u}$.
-We say that $w$ is a window factor when it appears in $\textbf{u}$ at a multiple position its length. \end{definition}
+\begin{definition} A word $\textbf{u}=u_0u_1u_2 \dotsb$ is called modulo-recurrent if any factor of $\textbf{u}$ appears in all positions modulo $i$ for all $i\geq 1$. \end{definition} \begin{definition} Let $w$ be a factor of an infinite word $\textbf{u}$.
+We say that $w$ is a window factor if $w$ appears in $\textbf{u}$ at a position which is a multiple of $|w|$. \end{definition}

-\begin{Proposition}$\cite{CKT}$ Let $\textbf{\emph{u}}$ be a modulo-recurrent word.
+\begin{Proposition}\cite{CKT} Let $\textbf{\emph{u}}$ be a modulo-recurrent word.
 Then, for all integers $n$, the set of window factors of length $n$ in $\textbf{\emph{u}}$ is equal to $L_n(\textbf{\emph{u}})$. \end{Proposition}